ryansmith547/google-sheets-scripts/README.md

 # Scripts for Google Sheets

-Various scripts I have likely copy and pasted from somewhere or someone because I don't really know what I am doing :|
+Various scripts I have likely copy and pasted from someone because I don't really know what I am doing :|